 Below is a close up picture of the rain barrels installed at Helen Baller Elmentary in Spring of 2017.

 These projects were awarded Grants for 2015/2016 school year:

-- Lisa Young, Early childhood development coordinator for Washougal District.
+- Early childhood development coordinator for Washougal District.
 “Our Preschool Gardens” project will provide raised garden beds with individual plots for each 3-5 year old.
 Garden beds will be built at each of the district’s pre-schools to help teach children the “Plant, Grow, Eat” cycle.
 Lumber, soil and kid-sized hand tools will be purchased with the grant money.
 Labor and additional supplies will be provided by older students, teachers, school staff and other groups.